Laminate vs. Hardwood: Which Is the Right Flooring for Your Home?

-Whatever your home’s style may be, flooring is quite literally its foundation—and often the first design element visitors notice when they step inside.
+Whatever your home’s style may be, flooring is quite literally its foundation, and often the first design element visitors notice when they step inside.
 Luckily for homeowners getting ready to install new flooring, today’s choices are vast.
 Two flooring options are particularly popular these days, appreciated for both their warm appearance and value-boosting powers: laminate wood and the real McCoy, hardwood.

 Laminate flooring was introduced in the 1970s and took off thanks to its durability and affordable price point.
-Versatile and long-lasting, laminate remains a popular flooring option that continues to improve in quality, appearance, and variety.
+Versatile and long lasting, laminate remains a popular flooring option that continues to improve in quality, appearance, and variety.

 Laminates do offer a bonus for handy homeowners: While some hardwood floors are being tailored for the DIY market, laminate, which is considered simpler to install, has long been viewed as the go-to DIY option.
-Once the underlayment and/or vapor barrier has been installed, laminate can be popped into place with (depending on the product) tongue-and-groove or snap-and-lock edges, making it a fairly straightforward weekend project.
+Once the underlayment and/or vapor barrier have been installed, laminate can be popped into place with (depending on the product) tongue-and-groove or snap-and-lock edges, making it a fairly straightforward weekend project.

 Laminate is generally simple to maintain, but it’s important to know what not to do.
 Avoid all detergent-based cleaners, which leave a dull film behind when they dry.
 Likewise, waxes and abrasives can build up residue and compromise the smoothness of the surface.
 Instead, in tandem with regular sweeping and vacuuming, use a store-bought laminate cleaner.
 Position mats at exterior entrances to catch incoming dirt, and always clean up spills quickly to help extend your laminate’s lifespan.